ainsleys/derivadex-api-docs/source/includes/main.md

 string | c | Subscription topic of the format `STATE/BOOK_ORDER/[<symbol>/][[<trader_address>/]][[[<abbrev_strategy_id_hash>/]]]`. `symbol` is of `string` type (e.g. `ETHPERP`), `trader_address` should be an `address_pre_s` type and `abbrev_strategy_id_hash` is a `bytes_s` type representing the first 4-bytes of the hash of the strategy id (e.g. `main`).

 Like its REST counterpart, this is endpoint can be used for a variety of purposes.
 You can subscribe to `BookOrder` state updates to track:
 - L3 order book: An L3 order book is a granular, order-by-order view of the entire market for any given symbol (i.e. no aggregation).
-You can subscribe to a market's order book using a topic such as `STATE/BOOK_ORDER/ETHPERP`, where `ETHPERP` is an example market you may be requesting.
+You can subscribe to a market"s order book using a topic such as `STATE/BOOK_ORDER/ETHPERP`, where `ETHPERP` is an example market you may be requesting.
 This will send an initial `Partial` response with all of the `BookOrder` leaf entries making up the order book, and subsequently, `Update` messages with any new, canceled, or updated orders in the book.
 You are welcome to process this data in any local order book data structure you see fit.
-- Open orders: You can obtain your open orders in a given strategy using a topic such as `STATE/BOOK_ORDER/ETHPERP/0x006ecbe1db9ef729cbe972c83fb886247691fb6beb/0x2576ebd1/`, where `ETHPERP` is an example market, `0x006ecbe1db9ef729cbe972c83fb886247691fb6beb` is an example of your Ethereum address prefixed with the chain discriminant, and `0x2576ebd1` is an example of the first 4 bytes of the hash of your strategy's name (in this case, `main`).
+- Open orders: You can obtain your open orders in a given strategy using a topic such as `STATE/BOOK_ORDER/ETHPERP/0x006ecbe1db9ef729cbe972c83fb886247691fb6beb/0x2576ebd1/`, where `ETHPERP` is an example market, `0x006ecbe1db9ef729cbe972c83fb886247691fb6beb` is an example of your Ethereum address prefixed with the chain discriminant, and `0x2576ebd1` is an example of the first 4 bytes of the hash of your strategy"s name (in this case, `main`).
 This will send an initial `Partial` response with all of the `BookOrder` leaf entries corresponding to the open orders in your strategy, and subsequently, `Update` messages with any new, canceled, or updated orders of yours.
 You are welcome to process this data however you see fit.

 #### Response